 Rating is the percentage (0 to 100) of the Media Market that will likely be exposed to your advertisement.
 Rating is an estimate based on past performance often sourced from surveys.
 More on Ratings…

-Reach is the number of people in the Media Market that will likely be exposed to one advertisement.
-Reach is calculated by multiplying the Population by Rating then dividing by 100.
-More on Reach…
+Average Persons is the number of people that, on average, will be exposed to each Spot.
+Average Persons is calculated by multiplying Population by Rating then dividing by 100.

 Gross Rating Points (GRPs)

 Gross Rating Point (GRP) is a measure of the size of an advertising campaign by a specific medium or schedule.
-GRP is calculated by multiplying Rating by Frequency.
+GRP is calculated by multiplying the number of Spots by Rating.
 More on GRPs…

 Cost per Point (CPP)